JigsawStack/postgres-llm/README.md

 ### 1. Create `call_llm` function
 - Copy the Postgres function code from [call_llm.sql](/call_llm.sql)
 - Replace the `API_KEY`, `BASE_URL` and `MODEL_NAME` with your provider of choice.
 Defaults to [Interfaze](https://interfaze.ai).
 - Execute it in your database.
-(SQL editor tab in Supabase)

 ### 2. Add a trigger